Skip to content

 • No event sourcing — history is separate from state

-• No type-safe context
+• No machine delegation

 • History stored in separate polymorphic table